 quickly sun-fades to a beige coloring by the time of its foal shed.
 "Charli" also had blue eyes as a newborn, an indicator that she also had the cream dilution,

 which was later confirmed by color testing.
-She is the first smoky
+She was the first smoky

 black silver in the Morgan breed.
 Owned by Brookridge Morgans, and you can see pictures of her as an adult there.